ACCESS-NRI/schema/au.org.access-nri/model/deployment/config/auto-configs-pr/README.md

 This schema is used to validate the `config/auto-configs-pr.json` file in an MDR.

-That file is used to configure the automatic opening of Model Configuration Repository Pull Requests via a `!configs` comment command in the MDR.
+That file is used to configure the automatic opening of Model Configuration Repository Pull Requests via a `!update-configs` comment command in the MDR.

 ## Extending the schema